Gingerbreadz/vCXLGen/README.md

-# CXLGen
+# vCXLGen

-CXL Gen is a cache coherence bridge generator for CXL.mem
+vCXLGen is a cache coherence bridge generator and verifier for CXL.mem

-## Hardware dependencies

-Any PC with at least 16GB of RAM suffices to run most tests and these will complete in a matter of minutes on an Intel Skylake or comparable CPU.
-However, a few deadlocks tests can require up to 1TB of RAM and hours of computation time.

 ## Software Dependencies